cseanburns/semantic_web_development/src/1d-designing-with-inkscape.md

 ### Responsive Web Design

 One of the biggest challenges in modern web development is designing for multiple screen sizes.
-Websites must work seamless across devices&emdash;from large desktop monitors to small mobile screens.
+Websites must work seamlessly across devices&mdash;from large desktop monitors to small mobile screens.
 This is where **responsive web design** comes into play.
 Responsive design adapts a website's layout to screen size, resolution, and orientation of the device used to access your website.